dusk-network/kadcast/ARCHITECTURE.md

 This document explains the architecture of the library components.
 The low-level networking and threading infrastructure makes use of async [Tokio runtime](https://docs.rs/tokio).
 In the future, the code will be made modular so to allow the use of [different runtimes](https://rust-lang.github.io/async-book/08_ecosystem/00_chapter.html).

-The architecture follow the diagram below.
-For concrete usage examples please refer to the [crate's documentation](https://crates.io/crates/kadcast)
+The architecture follows the diagram below.
+For usage examples please refer to the [crate's documentation](https://crates.io/crates/kadcast)

 ![architecture](architecture.jpg)